wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-wvd-application-management/includes/4-manage-msix-app-attach.md

 To add an MSIX image in the WVD, open the Azure portal, select your WVD host pool, and then select **MSIX packages** tab.
 From the toolbar select **+ADD** and in the MSIX image path provide the UNC path to the MSIX image.
-Remote Desktop agent on a randomly selected VM from the host pool will access the MSIX image from the UNC path and will load in the host pool.
+Remote desktop agent on a randomly selected VM from the host pool will access the MSIX image from the UNC path and will load in the host pool.

 :::image type="content" source="../media/04-Screenshot-of-Add-MSIX-package-in-WVD.PNG" alt-text="Screenshot of MSIX package in WVD." border="true":::